Back to Main Menu

 Another Russula, #15, has a matte cap that can sometimes be green (see the edge of the cap of the smaller stemmed specimen) but most of them might be (or usually show some) brown as well.
+It has cream spores.
 It’s also a Doug fir and hemlock species.

 R. sp.
 Woo 15 © Ben Woo